I’ll say it a little louder for the people in the back: HOUSE SITTING!!!

 If people own pets, they’ll need someone to look after them when they go on their sunny vacay.
 That’s where I (you!) come in.
 So far, I’ve watched a total of 6 dogs, 15 cats, and 1 snake (but like, not all at once lol).
 Occasionally, someone will post a sit where all you need to do is water their garden or get their mail, but I’d say 98% of the time they have pets.

 I love it personally – I’d LOVE to have a cat or dog, but I don’t want to right now since I still like to travel so much.
 So this is the perfect way to get some animal time (aka cuddle time) in without actually having one of my own!

-While the host is gone, you may also need to get their mail, water their plants, and whatever else you both agree upon before “the sit” (as I like to call it) begins.
+While the homeowner is gone, you may also need to get their mail, water their plants, and whatever else you both agree upon before “the sit” (as I like to call it) begins.

 I’ve gotten to stay in some really amazing places.
 Highlights include a 3-month sit in the center of Hamburg, a week in Norway next to a beautiful lake, a month-long stay in the cute town Saltburn-by-the-Sea, and a week in a GIANT gorgeous house in Chichester.